laminlabs/lamindb/docs/organize.md

 ## Organize datasets with annotations in a database

-You can consider the {class}`~lamindb.Artifact` registry your central registry and all other registries as context that allow you to find & query artifacts based on different entities you care about.[^starsnowflake]
+Consider the {class}`~lamindb.Artifact` registry your central registry and all other registries context that allows you to find & query artifacts based on different entities you care about.[^starsnowflake]

 ### Auto-generated annotations